-Baker-Venkataraman has been one of the most efficient mechanisms in place to make βdiketones and many classes of 'natural-product-like' compounds like flavones and chromones (Baker, 1933, Gomes et al., 2009, Lozano et al, 2012).
+Baker-Venkataraman has been one of the most efficient mechanisms in place to make β-diketones and many classes of 'natural-product-like' compounds like flavones and chromones (Baker, 1933) (Gomes et al., 2009) (Lozano et al, 2012).
 This mechanism consumes obenzoloxyacetophenones undergoing base-catalysed intermolecular Claisen condensation of esters and ketones to generate o-hydroxydibenzoylmethanes (Ameen and Snape, 2015).
 This approach works well under microwave conditions as reported by Abdel Ghani and colleagues in 2008.
 With regards to the compounds synthesised in Procedure A, it has been suggested by Ares et al., (1993) to approach the methods using two ways.
-One of the variations to the method was suggested to be the addition of the hydroxyacetophenone and treat it with 2.2 equiv of potassium-tert-butoxide (KOtBu).
-KOtBu is a strong base, which helps in the deprotonation of substrates and also the cyclization of compounds in order to form ring structures.
+One of the variations to the method was suggested to be the addition of the hydroxyacetophenone and treat it with 2.2 equiv of KOtBu.
 The benzoyl chloride was then added, and after heating, the diketone was obtained.
 The second variation looks more closely and parallels the 5-methoxyflavone synthesis.
 In this method, the hydroxyacetophenone was instead treated sequentially with 1.1 equiv of KOtBu, the benzoyl chloride, and then a second 1.1 equiv of KOtBu.
 After heating, the diketone was isolated.

 A rapid method for the preparation of $\beta$ -diketones is utilising a phenyl benzoate for dibenzoylation, which has been reported by Wallet and Gaydou (1996) as quite like the Baker-Venkataraman mechanism.
-This was acknowledged as fast and efficient because there is no heating procedure necessary throughout the process (Fig 31).
+This was acknowledged as fast and efficient because there is no heating procedure necessary throughout the process (Fig 12).

-Figure 31 A modified mechanism of Baker-Venkataraman for the synthesis of 6-diketones, highlighting ring closure
+Figure 12 A modified mechanism of Baker-Venkataraman for the synthesis of $\theta$ -diketones, highlighting ring closure yield.
+The technique was also used to profit several β-diketone products with hydroxide, chloride and methoxy substitution (Salunkhe et al., 2015)

-In Addition, substituted $\beta$ -diketones (1-(2',4'-dihydroxy- 5' -chlorophenyl) 3-aryl-propane-1,3dione) have been produced by a speedy technique from acetophenones and aromatic acids to give the conforming benzoate, and with added dissolving in DMSO and sodium hydroxide followed by cooling in water (Sartape et al., 2015, Sheikh et al., 2009)
+In Addition, substituted $\beta$ -diketones (1-(2',4'-dihydroxy-5'-chlorophenyl) 3-aryl-propane-1,3-dione) have been produced by a speedy technique from acetophenones and aromatic acids to give the conforming benzoate, and with added dissolving in DMSO and sodium hydroxide followed by cooling in water (Sartape et al., 2015) (Sheikh et al., 2009)

-In 2005, Jae, Hwa and Mi developed a method carried out under argon starting with an acetophenone acid and a benzoyl cyanide as an alternative to an acyl chloride in the presence of lithium iso-propyl diamine (LDA) to produce the corresponding diketone with an excellent yield.
-The technique was also used to profit several $\beta$ -diketone products with hydroxide, chloride and methoxy substitution (Salunkhe et al., 2015)
+In 2005, Jae, Hwa and Mi developed a method carried out under argon starting with an acetophenone acid and a benzoyl cyanide as an alternative to an acyl chloride in the presence of lithium iso-propyl diamine (LDA) to produce the corresponding diketone with an excellent